reis/cv/AndreReis_markdown.md

   - Technologies:
     - _Visual Basic, ASP, MS SQL, Windows Server, IIS_
   - Summary:
-    - Responsible for...
+    - It was my first job with development and I was responsible for:
-      - the development websites that needed some dynamic behaviour
+      - the creation of websites that needed some dynamic behaviour
-      - web-servers adminstration
+      - the web servers adminstration
+\pagebreak

-## :mortar_board: Education
+## Education

 - **BSc in Computer Science**
   - **Universidade Paulista - UNIP**